aperezr20/Cost-of-Living-among-countries/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Credits to Numbeo for the data, which is available [here](https://www.kaggle.com/datasets/mvieira101/global-cost-of-living).
-Otherwise, feel free to use the code here as you would like!